 F&C Bank, 541 E. Young Street, Warrensburg MO.

-In 2021, F&C Bank will celebrate their Milestone 140th Anniversary.
+In 2021, F&C Bank celebrated their Milestone 140th Anniversary.
 The institution continues to grow in services and technology and delivering exceptional service from local bankers that care about their community.

 Today F&C Bank employs approximately 55 full and part-time associates who continue the tradition of “Finding Solutions.
 Creating Relationships.” at our three locations.